sebastianromerocruz/CS-3113-Intro-To-Game-Programming/exercises/01-transformations/README.md

                 BASE_SIZE       = 50,     // the size of the triangle when it's not being scaled MAX_AMPLITUDE   = 10.0f,  // by how much the triangle will be expanding/contracting
                 PULSE_SPEED     = 100.0f, // how fast the triangle is going to be "pulsing"
-                PULSE_INCREMENT = 10.0f;  // the current value we're scaling by
+                PULSE_INCREMENT = 10.0f;  // the current value we're scaling by, related to the period
 ```

 While using these constants is not strictly necessary, reading up on what the each do will definitely be helpful.